 Bringing peace, speaking truth.

-“Thank you so much for all your hard work, Hascombe Ward have benefitted so much from having your service at the hospital.
+“Thank you so much for all your hard work, our ward has benefitted so much from having your service at the hospital.
 You do an amazing job and make a huge difference.”